Health & Safety Protocol

 - Test on/after day 5 from the last date of contact

-- Remain at home if any symptoms occur or if they have a positive test result (report development of symptoms and positive test results to the school)
+- Remain at home and seek care/testing if any symptoms occur or if they have a positive test result (report positive test results to the school)

 - Wear a well-fitted face mask around others for at least 10 days after last date of contact